yogawithivana/yogawithivana.github.com/source/private-classes/index.markdown

 <div class="columns">

-<p>Everyone is unique.
-If you are looking to get a tailor-made practice suited to your body, health and lifestyle one to one classes are probably the best choice.
-You can get full attention and focus on your needs whether you would like to lose weight, recover from an injury, use yoga to help you cope with a chronic health condition, or bring your personal practice to a new level.</p>
+<p>Private tuition is a very rewarding way of practising where you can get full attention and a lot of feedback.
+The sessions are fully tailored to your needs and interests and can help you focus on a specific aim (e.g. losing weight, recovering from an injury), work on something that you've find difficult in a group class or would like to explore deeper.</p>

 <p class="centeredimage"><img src="../images/Bakasana.jpg" alt="Bakasana"></img></p>